 In Italy, a small study attempting to monitor edaravone efficacy with MRI reported more cortical thinning and white-matter-tract fractional anisotrophy in the edaravone compared to control group, implying faster progression (Distaso et al., 2021).

 In January 2022, a post-marketing study of real-life use reported that edaravone had failed to slow disease progression compared to the standard treatment of riluzole (Witzel et al., 2022, editorial by Glass and Fournier, comment by Richard Bedlack).
 Conducted by German researchers between 2017 and 2020, the study compared outcomes for 141 ALS patients who received edaravone plus riluzole with those of 130 comparable controls who got riluzole only.
 After a median treatment time of 13.9 months, the groups showed no difference in decline on the ALSFRS-R, survival probability, time to ventilation, or rate of progression.
 This negative outcome held even for a subgroup of more mildly affected patients who met all inclusion/exclusion criteria of the positive Japanese Phase 3 trial.
 Adverse effects consisted mainly of infusion site infections and allergic reactions and were noted in 16 percent of participants.
 A small study of 30 patients in India also found no effect on ALSFRS after six months of treatment (Tomar et al., 2022).

-Mitsubishi Tanabe Pharma is developing an oral edaravone formulation under the name MT-1186.
-In 2019-2020, MT-1186 completed safety and bioequivalence studies in Japan (Shimizu et al., 2021; Shimizu et al., 2021).
+Mitsubishi Tanabe Pharma has developed an oral edaravone formulation under the name MT-1186.
+In 2019-2020, MT-1186 completed safety and bioequivalence studies in Japan (Shimizu et al., 2021; Shimizu et al., 2021, Shimiziu et al., 2022).
 In November 2019, the company began an open-label safety study in 150 ALS patients in North America, Europe, and Japan.
 Participants, who must be living and functioning independently, will take the drug in the same four-week on-off cycles as the infused drug, for up to 48 weeks.
 The primary outcome is adverse events, with secondary outcomes to be changes in ALSFRS-R and time to death.
-The trial ultimately enrolled 185 patients and was completed in October 2021, and was reported to have shown good tolerability (Genge et al., 2022).
+The trial ultimately enrolled 185 patients, was completed in October 2021, and was reported to have shown good tolerability (Genge et al., 2022).
 The company added a 96-week extension that will run through September 2023.